stho01/sdl2-cmake-mingw32-template/README.md

 # SDL2 With CMake and MinGW

-A basic template for building apps/games using the SDL2 libraries with CMake and MinGW compiler.
+A basic template for building apps/games using the SDL2 libraries with CMake and MinGW compiler on Windows.

 Typical folder structure:
 * /include - your header files.